Nathan Cleary: 2016

 Starting the season as Penrith's first-choice halfback in the NYC, Cleary was selected to play for the Junior Kangaroos against the Junior Kiwis in May, where he played at five-eighth scoring a try and kicking 5 goals in the 34-20 win.
 He made his New South Wales Cup debut for the Penrith club in round 11, the only game he'd play in that competition in 2016.
-On 2 June, Cleary extended his contract with the Panthers until the end of the 2019 season; his decision to do so voided a 'father-son' clause in his contract, which would have allowed him to leave the club following his father's dismissal as Penrith's head coach late the previous year, had he so pleased.
+On 2 June, He extended his contract with the Panthers until the end of the 2019 season; his decision to do so voided a 'father-son' clause in his contract, which would have allowed him to leave the club following his father's dismissal as Penrith's head coach late the previous year, had he so pleased.

 Two days after the signing, in round 13, Cleary made his NRL debut for the Penrith Panthers against the Melbourne Storm at five-eighth.
 Despite a 6-24 defeat at AAMI Park, Cleary had a great debut; making 38 tackles.
 The next week against the Manly-Warringah Sea Eagles, Cleary scored his first NRL try, as well as kicking five goals in Penrith's 31-24 win at Brookvale Oval.
 Following a man of the match performance against the South Sydney Rabbitohs in round 15, The Daily Telegraph said of Cleary: "[it's] hard to believe he is only 18 playing his third NRL game.
 Composed under pressure, kicked well and supported inside for a crucial second half try."

 After the departure of seasoned half Jamie Soward and Peter Wallace shifting to hooker, Cleary remained at halfback for the rest of the season.
 He was in the race for the rookie of the year award, but lost to the Gold Coast Titans halfback, Ashley Taylor.
 He finished his debut season with 3 tries and 52 goals from 15 matches.
 He was the Penrith club's highest point-scorer with 116 points.
 Cleary was rewarded with being named in the emerging NSW Blues squad.

 2017

 Cleary was named in Penrith's squad for the 2017 NRL Auckland Nines.
 On 1 May, Cleary was named in the NSW City Origin representative team to play in the last ever City vs Country game.

-Cleary finished the season as highest pointscorer in the NRL with a total of 228 points, the youngest player to achieve this since 1913.
+He finished the season as highest pointscorer in the NRL with a total of 228 points, the youngest player to achieve this since 1913.
 He played in all 26 games for the Penrith club, scoring 11 tries and kicking 92 goals.
 Cleary also became the youngest player ever to score 200 points in a season.